Luke

 The passage

 v35.
-The prepared/wakeful servant is "dressed" (lit. girded, "ready for action with belts fastened", NEB) and with lamps filled with oil and wicks trimmed.
+The servant who is at the ready is dressed, "ready for action", NEB, with lamps filled with oil and wicks trimmed.

 v36.
 The prepared servant waits in the porch for the master's return, ready to serve him.

 v37.
-"Wakefulness" is a dominant theme in the New Testament, cf. 1Thess.5:6, Eph.5:14.
-The disciple must be "ready" for the Lord's return, v40, 47.
-In an interesting twist, Jesus has the returning master serving the "wakeful" servant.
+"Readiness" is a dominant theme in the New Testament, cf. 1Thess.5:6, Eph.5:14.
+The disciple must be "ready" for the Master's return, v40, 47.
+In an interesting twist, Jesus has the returning master serving the servant who is "alert".
 This is certainly not what would happen in real life, but it is what Jesus intends to do for his disciples, cf. Jn.13:5.
-On his return, Jesus will serve us.
+At the messianic feast Jesus will serve us.
 Here again Jesus touches on the theme of grace.

 v38.
 The timing of the master's return is uncertain, but the servant who is ready will be gloriously blessed.

 v39.
 The Lord will return as a thief in the night - at an unexpected moment.
-The householder who is wakeful, ready, will not be caught unaware, surprised.
+The householder who is wakeful, ready, will not be caught unaware, will not be surprised.

 The perseverance of the saints

 One of the more fascinating doctrines of the Christian faith is the perseverance of the saints.
 The doctrine deals with the continuation of our salvation.
 We may be saved today, but will we be saved tomorrow?
-Is it possible for a believer to fall away from Jesus, and if so, what would cause the loss of our standing with Christ?
+Is it possible for a believer to fall away from Jesus, and if so, what would prompt such a fall?

 Most believers tend to worry about their future salvation.
 There is the worry that some action, some sin undisclosed, indwelling, recurrent.... will bar us from entrance into the kingdom of heaven.
-Then there is the worry that we may not make the grade in the goodness stakes, that we are not quite good enough for heaven.
+We often worry that we may not make the grade in the goodness stakes, that we are not quite good enough for heaven.
 What level of Christian commitment must we maintain to assure our eternal salvation?

 A believer who is strong on free-will, who believes that their salvation is dependent on the quality of their response to Christ today and everyday following, is naturally bound to question the worth of that response.
 Is my response acceptable today, and what of tomorrow?
 Will my response to Christ be acceptable in years to come?